tracecompass/tracecompass/README.md

   stable platform.
 To use the staging target for example, use `-Dtarget-platform=tracecompass-eStaging`.

+* `-Dskip-automated-ui-tests`

+  Skips the automated UI integration tests.
+Not required when using `-Dmaven.test.skip=true`, which already skips all the tests.

 * `-Dskip-rcp`

   Skips building the RCP archives and related deployment targets.
+Only works in conjunction with `-Dskip-automated-ui-tests`, due to a limitation in Maven.

 * `-Pctf-grammar`